The pros and cons of buying a lake house

 There are two types:

-• National Flood Insurance Program.
-With a $250,000 coverage limit, the NFIP is only available to specific, qualified communities.
-It’s backed by FEMA, the Federal Emergency Management Agency.
+• National Flood Insurance Program (NFIP): With a $250,000 coverage limit, the NFIP is available only to specific, qualified communities.
+It’s backed by the Federal Emergency Management Agency (FEMA).
 NFIP won’t cover expenses incurred from staying in short-term housing until your home is safe to live in again.
 It also won’t cover damage to parts of your property that are not attached to the home, including boat decks, hot tubs, and septic systems.

-• Private insurance.
-By law, private insurance must provide coverage as broad as that of the NFIP.
-Private insurance allows you to insure beyond the NFIP’s $250,000 coverage limit.
-If rebuilding your dream lake home will cost more, private flood insurance may be the way to go.
+• Private insurance: By law, private insurance must provide coverage as broad as that of the NFIP.
+Private insurance allows you to insure beyond the NFIP’s coverage limit.
+If rebuilding your dream lake home after a storm will cost more than that, private flood insurance may be the way to go.

-Some lakes are private, owned by an individual or community that can set rules and regulations for who can use them, how, and when they can be used.
-But most lakes are owned by a state or the federal government, which means they are open to the public.
-While there may be rules governing activities on the water, your lake house may be subject to people walking on your stretch of beach or swimming and boating in the waters offshore.
-This may all be fine, but if you find yourself annoyed with the sound of jet skis, speedboats, or rowdy behavior, there may not be much you can do about it.
+Some lakes are private, owned by an individual or community that can set rules and regulations regarding its use.
+But most lakes are owned by a state or the federal government, meaning they’re open to the public.
+While there may still be rules around activities on the water, you may have to deal with people walking on your stretch of beach or swimming and boating in the waters offshore.

-When considering buying a lake house, have an idea of what activity on the lake is like at the peak of the summer and tourist season, when noise and traffic are highest.
-And make sure lake guidelines align with your lifestyle.
+Before buying a lake house, get an idea of what the area is like during peak traffic periods of the summer and tourist season, when noise and activity are highest.
+Also ensure that lake guidelines align with your lifestyle.
 If you like to pull a wakeboard on a speedboat, make sure that activity is allowed.

-Most private and public lakes have rules that govern behavior on the water and beaches.
-Regulations guide a variety of on-water and lakeside behaviors, including:
+Most private and public lakes have rules that govern behavior on the water and beaches, including:

-• Access.
-Who can be on the lake, and where boats and other watercraft can be put in.
+• Access: Who can be on the lake and where boats and other watercraft can be launched

 You might have to lease the land